From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation

 \paragraph{Metrics.} For all classification tasks we used standard metrics, prioritizing the most common metric when multiple exist.
 For generation tasks, we adopted an LLM-as-a-judge approach \cite{zheng2023judgingllmasajudgemtbenchchatbot} using Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-Full detailing of the common evaluation matrices and the chosen ones are provided in~\cref{App:fullDataset}.
+Full detailing of the tasks and evaluation method are provided in~\cref{App:fullDataset}.

+\paragraph{Normalization and Standardization.} All task scores were normalized to [0, 1] and then standardized (zero mean, unit variance) before FA.
+Because FA uses correlations, results are invariant to these linear transformations.

 \paragraph{Models.}